cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

       - The PWM output is made high
       - event_2 is made low.

-- By default the PWM output remains the same (state remains same until further change in input) and event_2 is kept low.
+By default the PWM output remains the same (state remains same until further change in input) and event_2 is kept low.
-- The PWM output is set to 0.
+The PWM output is set to 0.
 When either the hard reset is triggered or controller reset is '1'.

 Working of APB Advanced Timer for PWM generation:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Based on the detailed working of the submodules above, the working of the APB Advanced timer can be summarised as:
-- FW initialization is performed and the external input/stimulus ext_sig_i is provided.
+FW initialization is performed and the external input/stimulus ext_sig_i is provided.
-- For each Timer module, at every positive edge of the selected clock and when the timer is active, the following operation is performed.
+For each Timer module, at every positive edge of the selected clock and when the timer is active, the following operation is performed:

-  - Input stage consumes 48 bit (i.e ext_sig_i and PWM output signals of all the 4 timers) and processes it accordingly based on CLKSEL, INSEL and MODE.
+- Input stage consumes 48 bit (i.e 32 bit ext_sig_i and 16 bit PWM output signals of all the 4 timers) and processes it accordingly based on CLKSEL, INSEL and MODE.
 Event signal is generated as per the working of input stage.

 - The Event signal generated in the input stage is scaled down to output scaled event based on the prescaler value by prescaler sub module.

 - The above output scaled events generated go to the up down counter.

 - Depending on various FW configurations of SAWTOOTH, COUNT_START and COUNT_END.
 The counter value, end event and the output event are generated in the updown counter and are provided as input to the 4 comparators.

 - In each of the comparator, counter value is compared against the COMP_THRESHOLD and 1 bit PWM is generated based on COMP_OP.

 - 4 comparator submodules generate 4 bit PWM signal

 - This above process is repeated with respect to change in the FW configurations to generate the PWM signal.

-- APB Advanced Timer has 4 timer modules which can generate 4 independent 4-bit PWMs
+APB Advanced Timer has 4 timer modules which can generate 4 independent 4-bit PWMs
-- Apart from the PWM signal, APB Advanced Timer also generates output events based on the OUT_SEL_EVT_ENABLE and OUT_SEL_EVT1 bitfiels of REG_EVENT_CFG CSR.
+Apart from the PWM signal, APB Advanced Timer also generates output events based on the OUT_SEL_EVT_ENABLE and OUT_SEL_EVT1 bitfiels of REG_EVENT_CFG CSR.

 System Architecture:
 --------------------